 Getting to a university in itself is a competition.
 And even with outstanding grades and a long list of extracurriculars, you may find yourself at a disadvantage with a poorly written motivation letter.

 How can you write a motivation letter that could guarantee you a spot in your dream university?
-It’s a challenging process but it’s not impossible.
+Study abroad It’s a challenging process but it’s not impossible.

 Quick Things To Remember

-In some cases, universities would provide you with the specific mechanics of writing a motivation letter.
+In some cases, universities to study abroad would provide you with the specific mechanics of writing a motivation letter.
 But it’s more frequent that students are required to come up with their own letters.

 The tone is essential in a letter.
 Too much specificity sounds mechanic, inauthentic, and devoid of creativity.
 But sounding laid-back and more informal eliminates conviction.